Valdosta, Georgia: Etymology

 The city of Valdosta had been named after Governor George Troup, for whom Troup County, Georgia, was also named.
 Valdosta was named after Troup's plantation, Valdosta (occasionally the "Val d'Osta" spelling was used for the plantation); Troup had named it after the Aosta Valley (Val d'Osta) in Italy.
 The name Aosta (Augusta Praetoria Salassorum) refers to Emperor Augustus.

 History

 Incorporation

 Valdosta was incorporated on December 7, 1860, when it was designated by the state legislature as the new county seat, formerly at nearby Troupville.
 The railroad was built to Valdosta that year, rather than Troupville, stimulating development in the new county seat.
 Many citizens of Troupville had already relocated to Valdosta when the Atlantic and Gulf Railroad was built 4 mi away.
-The engine known as Satilla No. 3 pulled the first train into Valdosta on the Atlantic and Gulf Railroad on either July 4, 1860, or on July 20, 1860.
+The engine known as Satilla No. 3 pulled the first train into Valdosta on the Atlantic and Gulf Railroad on either July 4, 1860, or July 20, 1860.